Area-53-Robotics/53D-High-Stakes-Notebook/entries/mobile-clamp-1/build-troubleshoot.typ

     - Single action solenoid
     - Everything else can be found in the toolbox
   ],
+  figure(
+    image("build/2024.08.24-1.jpg", width: 100pt),
+    caption: "x2 2x2x1 C-channel"
+  ),
+  figure(
+    image("build/2024.08.24-2.jpg", width: 200pt),
+    caption: "The clamp at the end of today's meeting" ),
+)

+#grid(
+  grid.cell(inset: (bottom: 10pt), figure(
+    image("build/2024.08.24-3.jpg", width: 200pt),
+    caption: "First design of the mobile goal stop" )),
   [
     === Assembly
     - We secured mesh to the clamp with zip ties.
       - Since yesterday, the mesh has been slipping off, so this was an important fix.
     - We tested clamp strength and angle.
 The clamp should hold the mogo securely and tilt it approximately 20 degrees towards the tower.
-      - Problem: We saw that the mobile goal would ride on the top of the drivetrain.
+      - #text(red)[Problem:] We saw that the mobile goal would ride on the top of the drivetrain.
-      - Solution: We added a C-channel to the side of the drivetrain to prevent the mobile goal from getting onto the drivetrain.
+      - #text(green)[Solution:] We added a C-channel to the side of the drivetrain to prevent the mobile goal from getting onto the drivetrain.
     - We removed the mesh and changed the angle of the piston attachment.
-    - Then we performed an initial test of the clamp design with a mobile goal ], figure( image("build/2024.08.24-2.jpg", width: 200pt),
+    - Then we performed an initial test of the clamp design with a mobile goal.
-    caption: "The clamp at the end of the day"
-  ),
-    figure(
-    image("build/2024.08.24-3.jpg", width: 200pt),
-    caption: "First design of the mobile goal stop"
-  ),
-)
-#grid(
+  ],
   [
     === Troubleshooting
     - We noticed that air was leaking from our pneumatic system.
     - We had to listen for the location of the noise of air escaping to locate the leak.
       - We found that the leak was occurring at the T-junction
       - After removing the T-junction, the air leak was fixed
     - We also worked on optimizing the clamp angle so that we could score rings more reliably.
       - To do this we switched the pistons and solenoid to double-action so that we could have more grip.
-        - However, this used a lot more air so we did not decide to keep this design ], figure( image("build/2024.08.24-4.jpg", width: 200pt),
+      - However, this used a lot more air so we did not decide to keep this design.
+  ],
+  figure(
+    image("build/2024.08.24-4.jpg", width: 200pt),
     caption: "Second design of the mobile goal stop" ),
 )